Rookout/docs/docs/dotnet-setup.md

 This page will dive into the nitty gritty details on installing Rookout under various configurations.
 If you are encountering any difficulties with deploying Rookout, this is the place to look.

-## .NET Framework
+## .NET

-The [.NET Framework SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real time.
+The [.NET SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real time.

 ## Setup